 If your faith is important to you and your parenting, though, there are healthy and unhealthy ways to connect God with adoption.

-Although it sounds lovely on the surface, it is actually pretty damaging to attribute adoption to God’s plan.
+Although it sounds lovely on the surface, it might actually be pretty damaging to attribute adoption to God’s plan.
 What this says is that God chose the happiness of the adopting parents over the wholeness of the child, the well-being of the child’s family of origin, and possibly even the development of the child’s country of origin.
 It is like saying that God gave someone a brain tumor so that a medical student would have the chance to practice surgery.

 It can help a child develop a healthy faith in relation to adoption to explain that God did not create the need for adoption, but faith in God can help with the healing process.
 Humans, not God, have made the world unbalanced when it comes to power and economy (who is in charge and who has the money, in their terms).
 This creates situations where parents and their family or community cannot raise a child.
 There are also times when, absent of the aforementioned issues, parents know themselves well enough to understand that an adoption plan is necessary.
 When this happens, everyone involved can have strong feelings — like grief, anger, and confusion.
 When those feelings become too much to handle, it can be helpful to lean on God for comfort and support.